Installment Payment Options: Short Term Extension, Installment Plan Agreement, Offer in Compromise

 - The IRS determines that you will be unable to pay the full amount due by the deadline without undue hardship

-If you do not meet the above qualifications, it does not mean your application will be rejected.
 The IRS will still assess your case and may grant you an installment agreement.
 If the IRS approves your request for an installment plan, you will receive written confirmation within 10 days.

 While participating in an installment agreement, any tax refunds which you claim will still be applied to your outstanding tax debt.

-Learn more about the Online Payment Agreement (OPA).
+Information about the Online Payment Agreement (OPA).

 Make an Online Payment Agreement (OPA).